alvarobgodoy/cse210-06/README.md

     - Player one fires using X.
     - Player two fires using M.

-- If a player collides with a laser they loose.
+- If a player collides with a laser they lose.

 ## Project structure
 ```